CA License #: PI-21063

 I received a similar notice from another company?

 Our efficient and time-tested systems often result in our firm being the first to notify rightful owners/heirs of their entitlement to unclaimed assets.
 Consequently, it is normal for our clients to receive notices from other companies after we have started the recovery process.
 In most cases, these notices pertain to the same assets we are already claiming on your behalf.
 Accordingly, please do not sign any documentation pertaining to the same account from another company as this will delay the funding of your claim.
-We do not partner or affiliate with any other company during the process.
+We do not refer claims, partner or affiliate with any other company during the process.

 Why am I owed money from National Direct Mortgage Payment Settlement?